bastienwirtz/homer/docs/customservices.md

   locationId: "2759794" # Optional: Specify OpenWeatherMap city ID for better accuracy
   apikey: "<---insert-api-key-here--->" # insert your own API key here.
 Request one from https://openweathermap.org/api.
   units: "metric" # units to display temperature.
 Can be one of: metric, imperial, kelvin.
 Defaults to kelvin.
   background: "square" # choose which type of background you want behind the image.
-Can be one of: square, cicle, none.
+Can be one of: square, circle, none.
 Defaults to none.
   type: "OpenWeather"
 ```